buzsakilab/3d_print_designs/docs/capsystems/mouse_cap.md

 {:toc}

 ## Printing and assembly instructions
-Download stl files from our [GitGub repository](https://github.com/buzsakilab/3d_print_designs/tree/master/Mouse_cap).
+Download stl files from our [GitHub repository](https://github.com/buzsakilab/3d_print_designs/tree/master/Mouse_cap).
 The stl files are optimized for Formlabs Form2 printer and Grey-v4/Clear-v4 Resin.
 For other printers and/or resins, some modifications may be necessary.

 See video below.
 Detailed assembly instructions are available for the [cap system](https://github.com/buzsakilab/3d_print_designs/raw/master/Mouse_cap/assembly_instructions_mouse_hat_L11.5mm_W10.00mm_v12.pdf).